jup-ag/space-station/guides/6-community/verify-swaps-with-SolanaFM.md

 ## Movement of Tokens

-The Transaction Flow helps us understand which tokens moved, and how much tokens moved in and out of your wallet accounts.
+The Transaction Flow helps us understand which tokens moved, and how much of each token moved in and out of your wallet accounts.

 ![sfm_swap4](../img/sfm_swap4.png)